 Your Child at 5

 This is a big year for your child!
-He/She may start kindergarten, gain a new sense of independence, make some big developmental achievements and continue to develop social relationships.
+They may start kindergarten, gain a new sense of independence, make some big developmental achievements, and continue to develop social relationships.

 Ready for Kindergarten?

 Kindergarten is an exciting milestone for you and your child.
 It can also be an anxious time.
 Parents often ask, "Is my child ready for kindergarten?
-Does she have the skills she needs to be successful?".
+Do they have the skills they need to be successful?"

 Michigan Department of Education provides a complete series of articles that will help you to prepare for the first day of kindergarten, including lists of activities, what skills are expected, books about starting school, and how you can help your child through the transition of the first weeks.

-If your child’s birthdate falls near the cutoff or you are still undecided about whether your child is ready for Kindergarten, talk with your pediatrician, consider visiting the local elementary school and check out these websites for different perspectives to help you make an informed decision:
+If your child’s birthdate falls near the cutoff, or you are still undecided about whether your child is ready for kindergarten, talk with your pediatrician, consider visiting the local elementary school, and check out Healthy Children for a different perspective to help you make an informed decision.

 Helping your Preschool Child Become a Reader